r3sist-uniq/faketorio/README.md

 Here is a small (dumb) python script which acts like a fake server.
 All it does it pushes and pulls from a remote git repository.

-Basically, you host, play together with your friend, save your world, your friend will automatically find it on their computer.
+Basically, you host, play together with your friend, save your world, and your friend will automatically find the newly saved world their computer.

-You can use this an .exe , and run it as a background process.
+You can build this as an .exe (through pyinstaller) , and run it as a background process.
 Meaning, it will keep running in the background without you knowing.

 ## Supported Games

+Basically everywhere you need computers to sync a folder automatically (not just games, ofcourse).

 Factorio

 Minecraft

 more?

-Basically everywhere you need computers to sync a folder automatically.

 ## How to make it work?

-Create a common github/gitlab repo where you want your fake server to be.
-One of your friends pushes the already saved game files into it.
+* One of your friend creates a common github/gitlab repo where you guys want your files to be saved (you guys can do it come on) and pushes his saved files if he wants to.

-Your second friend will now go to the location where his factorio files are saved.
+* All of you initialize a git repo where your game (example: Factorio) saves are saved.
+Add the common github remote.

 Then:
 ```python